 - After a long flight, try to adjust to local time.
 However tired you feel, go to bed close to the local bedtime and get up reasonably early the next morning.
 You should then quickly adjust to a new pattern.

 - Check your sleeping arrangements.
-Is your bed and bedding comfortable?
+Are your bed and bedding comfortable?
 Do the temperature and light levels suit you?
 Is there enough fresh air in the room?
 If you are easily bothered by noise, try using earplugs.

 - Set aside time during the early evening for reflecting on your day.
 Write down an action list to deal with any worries.
-This stops you lying awake worrying in bed later.
+This stops you from lying awake worrying in bed later.

-- Wind down close to bed time, avoiding any complicated work or activity.
+- Wind down close to bedtime, avoiding any complicated work or activity.

 - Listen to the radio quietly to distract you from any daytime concerns.

 - Have a warm bath to help you unwind.